-The three men instrumental in the discovery and application of Green Fluorescent Protein (GFP) and its derivatives - Shimomura, Chalfie and Tsien - jointly shared the Nobel Prize for Chemistry in October 2008 [15, 16], and very rightly so.
+The three men instrumental in the discovery and application of Green Fluorescent Protein (GFP) and its derivatives - Shimomura, Chalfie and Tsien - jointly shared the Nobel Prize for Chemistry in October 2008 [17, 18], and very rightly so.
+Unfortunately, a Nobel prize cannot be shared between four people: circumstances conspired to keep Douglas Prasher from sharing this prize for which his work was a crucial foundation - as the three recipients acknowledged.

-My last choice is a very recent publication.
-It is Randy Wayne's Light and Video Microscopy, [17].
+My last choice is a very recent (for 2010) publication.
+It is Randy Wayne's Light and Video Microscopy, [19].
 There is a decided historical slant to the tuition, which I find grows on me, and I particularly like the exercises and clear diagrams.
 Given that this book is also one that has arisen from a formal taught course in microscopy, I'm intrigued by the discourse on the 'Microscopist's Model of the Photon' in the Appendix.
+If I were cast away on a desert island, getting to the bottom of this book's Appendix would keep going for quite a while!